How to Better Understand the Customer, Part 1. Customer Journey Mapping

 - Study product users, closed lost customers, and customers of competitors.
 Analyze the goals, problems, hobbies and behavior of your target audience.

+Customer journey analytics is very important.
 Use surveys, web analytics, and social media to analyze your customers.
 Request customer information from sales managers and customer support, or go through the customer journey yourself.

 - Divide the customer journey map into three zones: customer, company, and interaction.